What is kesar pista kulfi?

 Kulfi is an immensely popular frozen dessert.
-This is the traditional ice cream of the Indian Subcontinent.
+This is the traditional ice cream recipe of the Indian Subcontinent.
 It is greatly relished in hot summer.
 The throat goes parched due to high temperatures across India.
 It is also a great way to serve milk to picky kids who never say no to ice cream.
 Of course, you need to keep a check on sugar.
 Rare treats are always welcome.
+Pista kulfi recipe has a great flavor.
+If you do not nuts, you may make it with elaichi or cardamom powder too.
+Usually we use full fat milk or heavy cream to make it.

 Flavors for everyone